pippim/pippim.github.io/tcm.md

     <button id="tcm_display_local" title="Local storage - Cookies and cache"></button>
 </div>

-The local storage section is used to control cookie settings.
+The **Local Storage*** Button is used to view and control cookie settings.

+Cookies are stored locally within your Web Browser client settings.
+They cannot be viewed/changed by another webpage or webserver.
+They cannot be used by another Web Browser.

+See the Cookie Jar if you wish to share cookies with another Web Browser, or another device, or another user.

-The TCM Top of Page Button's visibility is controlled by cookies described below.
+The TCM Icon at the top of each webpage visibility is controlled by cookies described below.

 On/Off slider switches are used to control when the TCM Button is visible at the top of webpages.
 When the